-Meeting our children in the present is often the toughest job for a parent.
+Meeting our children in the present can be the toughest job for a parent.
 Fears keep us setting expectations for the child we want rather than the child we have.
-Fully accepting what is puts us in a more influential place.
+School success becomes unlikely.
+Fully accepting your child — right now — puts you in a more influential place.

 When we use external motivators like sticker charts and prizes or withdrawing privileges and isolation to try to motivate “good” behavior, we ignore the cause of the behavior, the underlying motive.
 We simply manipulate behavior.
 So unless a child is already in balance or will do what you want to get the prize, the behavior management trick will not work; at least not for long.